How to Help Community Cats

 Option 2: Our TNR team will trap the cats

-Once they have the information from you, they will contact you to schedule a trap date and time.
-The feral cat will be spayed/neutered, given rabies and FVCRP vaccines and ear-tipped (no exceptions) and returned to the area.
+The cats will be spayed/neutered, given rabies and FVCRP vaccines, ear-tipped (no exceptions) and returned to the area.

 To request help from the TNR program, please email the information to: TNR@oconeehumane.org